grame-cncm/faustwebsite/_posts/2016-01-12-using-dynamic-compiler.markdown

 Some additional functions are available in the API:

 - **expandDSPFromString/expandDSPFromFile** creates a 'self-contained' DSP source string where all needed librairies have been included.
 All compilations options are 'normalized' and included as a comment in the expanded string,
-- **generateAuxFilesFromString/generateAuxFilesFromFile**: from a DSP source string or file, generates auxiliary files : SVG, XML, ps... depending of the 'argv' parameters
+- **generateAuxFilesFromString/generateAuxFilesFromFile**: from a DSP source string or file, generates auxiliary files : SVG, XML, ps... depending of the 'argv' parameters.

 #### Using libfaust library ####

-The libfaust library is part of the Faust developement branch.
+The libfaust library is part of the Faust2 developement branch.
 You'll have to [compile and install it](http://faust.grame.fr/download/).
-Then look at the installed faust/dsp/llvm-dsp.h header for the description  of the complete API (faust/dsp/llvm-c-dsp.h is a pure C version of the same API).
+Then look at the installed faust/dsp/llvm-dsp.h header for a complete description of the  API.
+Note that faust/dsp/llvm-c-dsp.h is a pure C version of the same API.

 ### Use case examples ###